-After three months, with support from the ILWU and the general manager of Muni, he finally received training directly from the head of Muni’s training department.
-At Muni, he fought for fairer treatment for future black employees.
-3 years later, there were nearly 100 black employees at Muni.
+After three months, with support from the ILWU (the International Longshoreman’s and Warehouseman’s Union) and the general manager of Muni, Cole finally received training directly from the head of Muni’s training department.
+At Muni, he fought for fairer treatment for future Black employees.
+3 years later, there were nearly 100 Black employees at Muni.
 “Civil service is dedicated to fair play,” said Cole.
 “It’s a job for which I have qualified and I want it.
 I’m going to get it.”

 Maya Angelou: Now remembered as a famed author and poet, Maya Angelou’s first job – in 1943, when she was 16 – was as a streetcar conductor in San Francisco.
 She wanted the job initially, she said, because she “liked the uniforms.”
 When she tried to apply, no one at the Market Street Railway office would give her the job application.

 She didn’t give up – she went back to the office every single day and sat in the waiting room.
 Eventually, a manager approached her and allowed her to apply.
 (She said she was 18, the minimum age).
 She became the first Black female streetcar operator in San Francisco.
-During that summer, she likely operated the 7-Haight and 5-McAllister lines (today’s 5-Fulton).
-Market Street Railway is proposing that Streetcar 798, of the type she worked on, be dedicated to her memory when it is restored (hopefully, to start later this year).
+During that summer, she operated the 7-Haight line, which at that time ran from East Bay Terminal (at First and Mission) out Market, Haight, and then along Lincoln Way to reach the beach, crossing the park to terminate at Playland.
+Market Street Railway is proposing that Streetcar 798, of the type she worked on, be dedicated to her memory when it is restored.